ruby-grape/grape/README.markdown

     curl -H http://localhost:9292/v1/statuses/public_timeline

-Serialization takes place automatically.

 ### Param

 ```ruby
 version 'v1', :using => :param
 ```

 Using this versioning strategy, clients should pass the desired version as a request parameter, either in the URL query string or in the request body.

     curl -H http://localhost:9292/events?apiver=v1

-The default name for the query parameter is 'apiver' but can be specified using the :parameter option.
+The default name for the query parameter is 'apiver' but can be specified using the `:parameter` option.

 ```ruby
 version 'v1', :using => :param, :parameter => "v"